OS Menu9>

 Batch Operating system groups jobs that perform similar type of functions.
 These groups are treated as a batch and are executed at the same time.

-This article explores the concept of batch operating systems, their characteristics, advantages, and their relevance in today’s computing landscape.
+This article explores the concept of batch operating systems in detail highlighting their key characteristics, advantages, and continued relevance in certain computing environments today, especially in large scale data processing and legacy systems.

 Overview of a Batch Operating System